-Oak House museum
+Oak House Museum

 The Turton family who is associated with the house were Yeoman (posh farmers to you and I) and nail makers.
 They later became money lenders who loaned money to impoverished royalist gentry after the English Civil War.
-They even managed to find their daughter a husband amongst the gentry that propelled the family up the social scale.
+They even managed to find their daughter a husband amongst the gentry propelled the family up the social scale.
 You can find out more about the family in the Old Barn with their talking barrels.

 The house museum boasts some fine panelling and it is furnished with 17th-century furniture.
-The house is set in its own grounds and there is a children’s playground on site which is open during the opening hours of the museum .
+The house is set in its own grounds and there is a children’s playground on site which is open during the opening hours of the museum.
 The museum has activities throughout the year for all ages to enjoy.

-FAQ and Further Information Oak House museum
+Further Information Oak House museum

 Is there food and drink available?